tardate/LittleArduinoProjects/Electronics101/WatsonLedRing/README.md

 [![WatsonLedRing](https://img.youtube.com/vi/Guscsbysltw/0.jpg)](https://www.youtube.com/watch?v=Guscsbysltw)

 ## Running at 3V

 Since 5V is a bit inconvenient to package, it's possible to run off a lower voltage by adding 22kΩ resistors in parallel with the LEDs.
 It also helps to switch to LEDs with a lower forward voltage.

-I tested a this configuration with green LEDs, I was able to get it running very nicely on a 3V coin cell.
+I tested this configuration with green LEDs, and was able to get it running very nicely on a 3V coin cell.

 ![Breadboard](./assets/WatsonLedRing3V_bb.jpg?raw=true)